Firehed/api/README.md

 Since that is a configurable behavior, it is NOT considered to be a BC break.

 Additionally, the entire `Firehed\API` namespace should be considered reserved for the purposes of PSR-11 Container auto-detection.
-That is to say, if you use a key starting with `Firehed\API` in your container, you should expect that key may be retreived and used without explicitly opting-in to the behavior it provides.
+That is to say, if you use a key starting with `Firehed\API` in your container, you should expect that key may be retrieved and used without explicitly opting-in to the behavior it provides.